karak-network/wormhole-dss-operator/README.md

 # Wormhole DSS

+The Wormhole DSS (Distributed Secure Service) operates alongside the main Wormhole path to process NTT transfers.
+It features a fully decentralized network of operators who participate in consensus through a stake-weighted voting system.
+Under this system, operators with higher staked assets (and thus greater economic security) have proportionally more influence in the consensus process.
+To implement Wormhole DSS validation for your NTT token transfers, you can follow the setup instructions in the wormhole-dss-contracts documentation

 ## Operator Setup Guide

 This guide will help you set up and run the Wormhole DSS Operator.